 Start your day with a sunrise visit to the incomparable TAJ MAHAL, an extravagant marble monument to love.
 Moghul Emperor Shah Jahan built it as a memorial to his beloved wife, who died during childbirth.
 Later, travel to AGRA FORT, a UNESCO World Heritage Site, built by the Moghul Emperor Akbar.
 This impressive fortress of red sandstone conceals the imperial city of the Moghul rulers and its many palaces.

 Day 9 AGRA–FATEHPUR SIKRI–RANTHAMBORE NATIONAL PARK

 Today, stop at FATEHPUR SIKRI (the City of Victory), a UNESCO World Heritage Site.
 Built by Emperor Akbar in the 16th century it was the capital of the Mughal Empire for only some 10 years before it was completely abandoned due to the lack of adequate water.
 After lunch in Bharatpur, board a TRAIN bound for RANTHAMBORE NATIONAL PARK, one of the best places in India to spot the elusive Bengal tiger!

 Day 10 RANTHAMBORE

-Today, explore the park on MORNING & AFTERNOON GAME DRIVES in open-air, 4-wheel-drive safari vehicles.
+Today, explore the park on MORNING & AFTERNOON GAME DRIVES in an open-air safari vehicle.
 In addition to Bengal tigers, the park is home to leopard, sambar deer, sloth bears, marsh crocodiles, striped hyena, and more.
 Between game drives, enjoy free time to relax.